Tournaments, Contestant Heterogeneity and Performance: Mechanisms

-To model this behavior, we include a choking parameter in our model set-up, similar to \citeA{Bilen.2023}, by making the cost function of the higher-ability contestant dependent on $\theta_h$.
-In particular, we assume that the costs of the higher ability contestant are $\theta_h^{-\alpha} * e_h$.
+To model this behavior, we include a choking parameter in our model set-up making the higher-ability contestant's cost function dependent on $\theta_h$.\footnote{The idea of introducing a choking parameter in the cost function is related to an approach by \citeA{Bilen.2023}.
+The assumptions under which choking occurs differ from our setting.} In particular, we assume that the costs of the higher ability contestant are $\theta_h^{-\alpha} * e_h$.
 We derive the resulting equilibrium effort $e^*=(\frac{\theta_h^{\alpha + 1} R_hR_l^2}{(R_1 + \theta_h^{\alpha + 1}R_h)^2}, \frac{\theta_h^{2\alpha + 1} R_lR_h^2}{(R_l + \theta_h^{\alpha + 1}R_h)^2})$.
-While $\frac{\delta e_l}{\delta \theta_h}$ is strictly negative, $\frac{\delta e_h}{\delta \theta_h}$ is positive for low values of $\theta_h$, while negative for higher values of $\theta_h$.
-We illustrate a numerical example in Figure \ref{subfig:model4} for $\alpha = 0.2$.\footnote{The observed differential response to heterogeneity among contestants for lower-ability and higher-ability contestants is not sensitive to the choice of the parameter $\alpha$ for $\alpha > 0$.} The predictions of this model align with our results, since we observe only values of $\theta_h$ between 1 and 1.5.\footnote{Note that our results in Section \ref{subsec:cont_het} should not be interpreted as evidence that any degree of heterogeneity among contestants is performance-enhancing for the higher-ability contestant.
+While $\frac{\partial e_l}{\partial \theta_h}$ is strictly negative, $\frac{\partial e_h}{\partial \theta_h}$ is positive for low values of $\theta_h$, while negative for higher values of $\theta_h$.
+We illustrate a numerical example in Figure \ref{subfig:model4} for $\alpha = 0.2$.\footnote{The observed differential response to heterogeneity among contestants for lower-ability and higher-ability contestants is not sensitive to the choice of the parameter $\alpha$ for $\alpha > 0$.} As can be seen in Figure \ref{subfig:model4}, this model aligns with our empirical result from Section \ref{subsec:cont_het}, since we observe only values of $\theta_h$ between 1 and 1.5.\footnote{Note that our results in Section \ref{subsec:cont_het} should not be interpreted as evidence that any degree of heterogeneity among contestants is performance-enhancing for the higher-ability contestant.
 To underline this, remember that we show in Table \ref{tab:table_base_1} that in the second half, when winning probabilities are, on average, even more in favor of the higher-ability contestant, we find a small negative but statistically insignificant effect on the performance of the higher-ability contestant.}